moisheu/wemi15l/LR5.md

 <table>
   <tr>
     <td style="background-color: #e6e6fa; color: black;">

-**Strange I/O bug for factorial function-- help!**
+      <strong>Strange I/O bug for factorial function-- help!</strong><br><br>
       Hi y'all!
-I'm working on a Java project that calculates the factorial of a number using a recursive method however when I run the program it returns the wrong results for certain inputs.
+I'm working on a Java project that calculates the factorial of a number using a recursive method.
+However, when I run the program it returns the wrong results for certain inputs.<br><br>
       For example, when I input 13, it returns 1932053504 instead of 6227020800 (expected).
 I attached a screenshot below of my terminal output and the Java code-- I suspect the issue might be related to how the recursion is handled but I'm not too sure...
-Any help is much appreciated!
+Any help is much appreciated!<br><br>

 ```java
 public class Factorial{